aabbtree77/blog/article1/index.md

 - Gary Bernhardt: ["Does anyone know, in Javascript, what array plus array is?"](https://www.destroyallsoftware.com/talks/wat)

+- Brian Kernighan and Bill Plauger: “Everyone knows that debugging is twice as hard as writing a program in the first place.
+So if you’re as clever as you can be when you write it, how will you ever debug it?”

+- Daniel H. H. Ingalls: [“Operating System: An operating system is a collection of things that don’t fit into a language.
+There shouldn’t be one.”](https://www.cs.virginia.edu/~evans/cs655/readings/smalltalk.html)

 ### Compilers

 - [Ark (2015):](https://github.com/ark-lang/ark) A static non-GC language written with Go and LLVM: FFI to C, OpenGL demo.